PhUSE Society FAQs

 Who Attends the Conference?

-PhUSE attendees are mostly Programmers as well as their managers working in the pharmaceutical industry.
+PhUSE attendees are mostly programmers as well as their managers working in the pharmaceutical industry.
 Most conference participants come from European countries.
-Participants work for pharmaceutical companies, CROs, other service providers as well as software developing companies.
+Participants work for pharmaceutical companies, CROs and other service providers as well as software developing companies.